 November 2016 – Research The 30 Million Word Gap

 December 2016 – Research Effects of Noise on Speech Recognition and Listening Effort in Children with Normal Hearing and Children with Mild Bilateral or Unilateral Hearing Loss

 January 2017 – Research Phonological Awareness: Explicit Instruction for Young Deaf and Hard-of-Hearing Children

 February 2017 – Research Topics: Cognitive Compensation and Brain Changes Secondary to Hearing Loss

-March 2017 – Research NEW Topics: Factors Affecting Cochlear Implant Use; Phonological Coding in Deaf Readers; Comprehension and Production of Wh-Questions in Deaf and Hard of Hearing Children
+March 2017 – Research Topics: Factors Affecting Cochlear Implant Use; Phonological Coding in Deaf Readers; Comprehension and Production of Wh-Questions in Deaf and Hard of Hearing Children